FREQUENTLY ASKED QUESTIONS

 Q: Do you have names of treatment programs?

 A: The identification of high quality treatment programs for mental health and alcohol/drug addiction is critical to giving clients the best possible opportunity for recovery.
 LCL believes in an ongoing evaluation of programs to assure both quality and consistency.
-Since DOR and Associates has the responsibility for the professional assessment, DOR also collects data on the quality of programs that have previously met their high standards.
+Since Sand Creek has the responsibility for the professional assessment, they also collect data on the quality of programs that have previously met their high standards.
 To avoid situations in which clients attempt to assess their own problems and make potentially inappropriate treatment decisions, LCL does not provide a list of recommended treatment programs.

 Q: What is an intervention and how does it work?